smoge/STKPlugins/README.md

     ./build.sh

-The generated files will be placed in the GXPlugins folder.
+The generated files will be placed in the STKPlugins folder.

 Packagers